andodevel/gatsby-folio/content/projects/ibus-telex/index.md

   - IBUS
 ---

-Vietnamese input method for Linux built on top IBUS that get influenced by MacOS simple-telex and existing ibus-bamboo.
+Vietnamese input method for Linux is built on top IBUS that get influenced by MacOS simple-telex and ibus-bamboo.